- Eloctate is a long-acting recombinant factor VIII therapy used to treat hemophilia A in both children and adults.

 Eloctate Mechanism of Action

 Eloctate injection contains a protein, which is made using recombinant DNA technology.
-This protein replaces the missing Factor VIII in children and adults with hemophilia A.
+This protein in Eloctate replaces the missing Factor 8 in children and adults with hemophilia A.

 This medication comes as a sterile white to off-white powder for reconstitution for intravenous (IV) injection in single-dose vials.